 We have been training and teaching HEMA in the Edmonton area since October of 2019, and we welcome all people to participate and train with us, regardless of age, gender identity, or experience level in fencing or martial arts.

-We are currently training Thursday Evenings, from 8:00pm to 10:00pm out of Turf Training Centre, with any changes in location or time announced via our social media platforms.
+We are currently training Tuesday Evenings, from 7:00pm to 9:00pm out of Bonnie Doon Community League, with any changes in location or time announced via our social media platforms.

 Historical European Martial Arts

 Historical European Martial Arts (HEMA) is the practice of fighting arts from historical sources, generally with a focus on swordsmanship.